minetest-mods/towercrane/README.md

 # Tower Crane Mod
-In order to simplify the construction of buildings, the crane forms a working area in which the player can fly (similar to fly privs).
+In order to simplify the construction of buildings, the crane forms a construction area in which the player can fly (similar to fly privs).

 The crane can be completely assembled by setting only the base block.
-The size of the crane (which is the working area) can be configured.
+The size of the crane (which is the construction area) can be configured.
+The owner of the crane get automatically area protection over the complete construction area (therefore the area Mod is required).

 ![Tower Crane](https://github.com/joe7575/Minetest-Towercrane/blob/master/towercrane640.png)